Hornets vs. Wizards Prediction & Picks - November 22

 Hornets Performance Insights

-- The Hornets' offense, which ranks 13th in the league with 113.7 points per game, has performed better than their fifth-worst defense (122.2 points allowed per game).
+- The Hornets' defense ranks fifth-worst in the NBA with 122.2 points allowed per contest, but their offense has played better, scoring 113.7 points per game (13th-ranked in league).

-- Charlotte is pulling down 45.4 rebounds per game (ninth-ranked in league).
-It is ceding 43.4 rebounds per contest (11th-ranked).
+- With 45.4 rebounds per game, Charlotte ranks ninth in the NBA.
+It surrenders 43.4 rebounds per contest, which ranks 11th in the league.

-- The Hornets rank 20th in the NBA with 25.2 assists per contest.
+- So far this year, the Hornets rank 20th in the league in assists, dishing out 25.2 per game.

-- When it comes to three-pointers, the Hornets are struggling, as they rank second-worst in the league in three-pointers made (10 per game) and second-worst in three-point percentage (33.1%).
+- When it comes to three-pointers, the Hornets are struggling, as they rank second-worst in the league in threes made (10 per game) and second-worst in three-point percentage (33.1%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.